ajb413/chatengine-basic-chat/README.md

 ## Live Demo
 [Chat App Demo - Works on Mobile and Desktop](https://ajb413.github.io/chatengine-basic-chat/)

+## Forking and Cloning
+In order to get this working in your own instance, you must sign up for a free PubNub account and hit the "Deploy ChatEngine" button.
+This will give you free API keys for the serverless app.
+Fill out the form in this tutorial to get going in 5 minutes: [ChatEngine Chat Tutorial](https://www.pubnub.com/blog/socket-io-chat-app-alternative/?devrel_gh=chatengine-basic-chat)

 ## Responsive Chat - Mobile and Desktop
 [![ChatEngine Basic Chat Screenshot](https://i.imgur.com/dFXfUBn.png)](https://www.pubnub.com/blog/socket-io-chat-app-alternative/?devrel_gh=chatengine-basic-chat)